csci3155-f22/video-miniproject_snye8655_jipa8886_sala4947/README.md

 ## Repository Organization

-TODO: Replace this with a description of the organization of your repository.

 In this repository, we created a folder called tic-tac-toe-react.
 We worked on this folder before adding it to the git repository that's why you can also see one git commit.
 But in this folder, you can navigate to src which has all the main files that we worked on.
 In this src folder, it is divided into javascript files and respective css files in the css folder.